AgustinParmisano/esp_state_magic/README.md

 ### Todos

- - Send each PIN state or data to configured URL (Server).
+ - Send GPIO state or data to configured URL (Server).
  - Refactoring of code and Comments.
  - Explain in this sections every function and its purposse.
  - Make examples with specific Arduino Like Sensors (DHT11 f.e.)